MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-A-General-Administration/part-75-Uniform-Administrative-Requirements-Cost-Principles-Audit-Requirements-HHS-Awards/subpart-D-Post-Federal-Award-Requirements/subjectgroup-ECFR911e5e1a30bfbcb-Standards-Financial-Program-Management/section-75.305.md

 For recipients that do not have electronic remittance capability, please make check\*\* payable to:

 “The Department of Health and Human Services”Mail Check to Treasury approved lockbox:HHS Program Support CenterP.O.
 Box 530231Atlanta, GA 30353-0231(\*\* Please allow 4-6 weeks for processing of a payment by check to be applied to the appropriate PMS account)Any additional information/instructions may be found on the PMS Web site at *http://www.dpm.psc.gov/*.[79 FR 75889, Dec.
 19, 2014, as amended at 81 FR 3016, Jan.
-20, 2016]
+20, 2016; 81 FR 89395, Dec.
+12, 2016]